needle-mirror/com.unity.localization/Documentation~/localization.md

 ![Editing a string key and value in the editing panel.
 Unity displays the selected Locale in bold text in the list.](images/StringTable_DefaultView.png)

-The toolbar contains a search field(1), a button to toggle multiline editing(2) and a button to toggle inline editing(3).
+The toolbar contains a search field(1), a button to toggle multi line editing(2) and a button to toggle inline editing(3).
 ![The toolbar contains a search field(1), a button to toggle multiline editing(2) and a button to toggle inline editing(3).](images/StringTable_Toolbar.png)

 You can also use the toolbar button to enable in-line editing.
 This mode is slightly faster, but does not support Plurals.